Satellite tracking in outdoor team sports

 This article follows up on our Satellites for Sports series, elaborating on the dissemination of space-based technologies across the European and global sports industry.

-One of the most prominent examples of space data in sports is the boom of satellite-based tracking devices.
+One of the most prominent examples of space data in sports is the boom in satellite-based tracking devices.
 After smartphones, wearables are the second most sold Global Navigation Satellite System (GNSS) devices.
 According to the European GNSS Agency (GSA) market report, GNSS wearables reached 70 million shipments in 2019 alone.

 The silver economy is a key driver, mostly for health-related solutions.
 But also the democratisation of sports and fitness equipment for all ages plays an important role.
 In an earlier episode of Satellites for Sports, How satellite navigation tackles Covid-19 in sports, it was already pointed out that this technology can be an effective tool to keep both amateurs and professional athletes as fit as possible during the lockdown and return-to-play period.